OpenGeoVis/PVGeo/README.md

 ## How To Use the Plugins in this Repository

 To clone and use the plugins distributed in the repo for ParaView, you'll need [Python 2](https://www.python.org/downloads/) with the SciPy and NumPy modules [installed](https://docs.python.org/2/installing/index.html), and [ParaView](https://www.paraview.org/download/) installed on your computer.
 Note that this repository will only work with builds of ParaView that have Python.
 Currently, the VR build of ParaView does not have Python included, and we will describe some workarounds for sending data to the VR version on [these wiki pages](https://github.com/banesullivan/ParaViewGeophysics/wiki/Wiki-Contents#virtual-reality).

-Check out the [wiki page](https://github.com/banesullivan/ParaViewGeophysics/wiki) to explore the motivation for publishing this repo as well as to find all documentation and some visualization examples.
-Use the [Wiki Contents](https://github.com/banesullivan/ParaViewGeophysics/wiki/Wiki-Contents) to navigate the Wiki and to see all documentation for readers, filters, macros, and more as you need.

 From your command line: